-Nakiri knives are double bevel cleavers with razor sharp taper edges, squared off tips, and flat design profile.
-Such a profile makes them perfect for push cutting and chopping, although not for rock cutting because it is not possible to rock the blade due to straight edge.
-These knives are usually ground thin for ensuring optimal performance via an advanced cutting edge.
+Nakiri knives are double bevel cleavers with razor sharp tapered edges, squared off tips, and flat design profile.
+Such a profile makes them perfect for push cutting and chopping, although not for rocking-motion cutting because it is not possible to rock the blade due to the straight edge.
+These knives are usually ground thin for ensuring optimal performance.

 When and Why to Consider a Nakiri

 According to several Nakiri knife reviews, a Nakiri features a hollow ground blade that is as skinny as a chef’s knife and is made up of carbon steel for cutting vegetables, particularly when it is essential to have finesse.
 It usually has a flat edge just as a slim cleaver, up-and-down motion functionality without horizontal pulling or pushing.
 Due to a flatter edge, it becomes easier to retain uniform thinness at the time of peeling even hard veggies or fruits.